sdsc-hpc-training/webinars/basic_skills/jupyter_notebooks/how-to-run-notebooks-on-comet.md

 There are pros and cons for choosing your own installation (you can customize it and maintain it), or choosing the system version -- it will always work, and will be updated as other software dependencies change.
 For these examples, we will use the _system supported_ version.

-First step is to load the singularity module that knows about system wide supported jupyter notebooks and then load a singularity image.
+The next step is to load the singularity module that knows about system wide supported jupyter notebooks and then load a singularity image.
 Note that by default the version of `ipython` is a local installation in my home directory.
 ```
 (base) [mthomas@comet-14-03:~/comet101] which ipython
 ~/miniconda3/bin/ipython